 Ecclesiastical Parish Cherryhinton St John the Evangelist (part of): Hills Road from Borough Boundary to Trumpington Drift (west side), Luard Road, Red Cross Farm, Red Cross House, Trinity Farm, Purbeck Road.

 Ecclesiastical Parish St Mary and St Michael (entire): The Village, Houses on Road leading to Cambridge both sides, Chaucer Road, Latham Road, River Farm, Mill Road, Railway Gate House, Southacre, Wood End, Trumpington Hall, Alpha Road, North Terrace, Newton Road, Houses at Corner of Shelford Road, Vicarage Farm.”

-1911 is the only census where individual household schedules have been published, rather than pages from the enumerators’ books.
+1911 is the first census where individual household schedules have been published, rather than pages from the enumerators’ books.
 This presents particular challenges when transcribing, as the handwriting changes from schedule to schedule, often making it harder to read.
 There is no consistency between different householders’ interpretation of the instructions; information is sometimes incomplete or incorrectly entered.

 Addresses are presented in three different ways: the householder’s own version, the “official” address according to the enumerator, and that recorded in the enumerator’s list of schedules.
 These are often at variance with each other.
 We have, in general, used the address presented by the householder, only resorting to one of the others if that address lacks detail (for instance, simply “Trumpington”).